 Used across multiple genres, it’s a technique that showcases exceptional skills, especially during live performances.
 Here are the top fingerstyle guitar players.

 Born in Muswellbrook, New South Wales, Australia, Tommy Emmanuel spent his early years touring Australia with the family band, The Emmanuel Quartet.

-Inspired by famous guitarist Chet Atkins, Tommy developed his fingerstyle skills into his teen years, gaining national notoriety winning talent contests.
+Inspired by Chet Atkins, Tommy developed his fingerstyle skills into his teen years, gaining national notoriety by winning talent contests.

 He’s collaborated with various artists, such as Goldrush, Southern Star Band, and Tina Turner.
 In addition, he performed at the opening 2000 Summer Olympics ceremony (with Phil Emmanuel).